 Momenta of tracks 1, 3, 5, 6 are estimated using the MCS method.
 The alignment uncertainties are evaluated from angular and position residuals of a sample of tracks penetrating the entire scanned volume.
-All measurements are performed using high-resolution images taken with the acquisition system described in Sect.
-3.1.
-The angular and position resolutions are 2.4 mrad and 0.6 $\mu$ m, respectively.
+All measurements are performed using high-resolution images taken with the acquisition system described in section 3.1.
+The angular and position resolutions are 2.4 mrad and 0.6 μ m, respectively.
 Results are shown in Table 4.

 Track 2 is observed only in three emulsion films and it is identified as a Minimum Ionizing Particle (MIP) by counting the grains along the track.
 The momentum estimation by range [24] discards the proton hypothesis.
 The particle is most likely a pion with an energy of 0.2 GeV.
 An additional estimation is performed considering absorption processes.
-Pion absorption cross-section has a resonance at a kinetic energy of about 0.2 GeV in any material [25,26].
-In this region, especially for heavy nuclei, this cross section is up to $\sim 40\%$ of the total cross section.
-Under these assumptions, the momentum estimation for track 2 is $(0.31 \pm 0.08)$ GeV/c.
+Pion absorption cross-section has a resonance at a kinetic energy of about 0.2 GeV in any material [25, 26].
+In this region, especially for heavy nuclei, this cross section is up to ~ 40 % of the total cross section.
+Under these assumptions, the momentum estimation for track 2 is $(0.31 \pm$ (0.08) GeV/c.
 This is the initial momentum of a pion which is absorbed after crossing 3 mm of lead and that has a kinetic energy of about 0.2 GeV when absorbed.
-The uncertainty is evaluated assuming a uniform kinetic energy distribution: the minimum is the kinetic energy such that $\beta > 0.7$ ; while the maximum is 0.3 GeV, which is the endpoint of the absorption peak. $\beta = 0.7$ is the minimum for a MIP according to the emulsion grain density [27].
+The uncertainty is evaluated assuming a uniform kinetic energy distribution: the minimum is the kinetic energy such that $\beta > 0.7$; while the maximum is 0.3 GeV, which is the endpoint of the absorption peak. $\beta = 0.7$ is the minimum for a MIP according to the emulsion grain density [27].

-The energies of the electromagnetic showers, $\gamma_1$ and $\gamma_2$ , are estimated by counting the tracks belonging to each shower.
+The energies of the electromagnetic showers, γ_1 and γ_2 , are estimated by counting the tracks belonging to each shower.
 The procedure is calibrated with MC simulations, taking also into account background tracks [22].
 The result is $E{\gamma_1} = (7.2 \pm 1.7)$ GeV and $E{\gamma_2} = (5.3 \pm 2.2)$ GeV.
-Considering the absence of large angle scattering on track 6, $\gamma_1$ and $\gamma_2$ are not bremsstrahlung photons.
-Therefore tracks 4 and 6 can be neither positrons nor electrons.
+Considering the absence of large angle scattering on track 6, γ_1 and γ_2 are not bremsstrahlung photons.
+Therefore tracks 4 and 6 can be neither positrons or nor electrons.

-In conclusion, the event is identified as a neutrino interaction with two secondary vertices: $V{II}$ has a 2-prong topology while $V{III}$ is a kink originated by a primary charged particle.
-The minimum invariant masses [28] at the secondary vertices were estimated to be (2.5 ± 0.8) GeV/c and (1.8 ± 0.4) GeV/c respectively.
+In conclusion, the event is identified as a neutrino interaction with two secondary vertices: V{II} has a 2-prong topology while V{III} is a kink originated by a primary charged particle.
+The minimum invariant masses [28] at the secondary vertices were estimated to be 2.5 ± 0.8 GeV and 1.8 ± 0.4 GeV respectively.